BGA Rework Station, BGA Hot Air System, BGA Alignment, BGA, Protoyping, SMD, Hot Air Station

 1.6 SUMMARY

-Preheating and post-cooling go a very long way in eliminating excessive scrap (money and time) from substrate delamination, measling, bubbling, warping, discoloration, and scorching or from cracked ceramic chips, degraded semi-conductors, bridged solder joints, weak solder joints with pits and voids and more.
-Proper pre-heating and post-cooling your PCB assembly are the two simplest and yet, perhaps the most necessary benchtop processes of all.
+Preheating & Post-Cooling Prevent Scrap Scrapped PCB's cost money and time.
+Substrates with delamination, measling, bubbling, warping, discoloration, scorching or with cracked ceramic chips, degraded semi-conductors, bridged solder joints, weak solder joints with pits and voids can set your company back all because proper pre-heating and post-cooling were not performed.
+These two processes are the two simplest and yet, perhaps the most necessary benchtop processes of all.

 POSTSCRIPT AND BIO

-David Jacks was Director of Engineering at three Fortune 500 corporations along with the two largest soldering equipment manufacturers on earth for 13 years before launching Zephyrtronics in 1994 with fellow engineer, Randy Walston.
+ABOUT THE AUTHOR: David Jacks was Director of Engineering with four Fortune 500 corporations along with the two largest soldering equipment companies on earth for 14 years before launching Zephyrtronics in 1994 with fellow engineer, Randy Walston.

-David's professional design career stretches from the early 1970's.
+David's professional design career stretches from the early 1970's in Los Angeles.
 His original products have been spotlighted in feature articles in both Popular Science® and Popular Mechanics® magazines.

-He has designed products, tools and appliances marketed by Sears®, Black & Decker®, RadioShack®, Motorola®, Stanley Tools, Snap-On Tools®, Rubbermaid®, CooperTools®, Weller®, Hakko®, Ungar®, Farmer Brothers® and Brewmatic®.
+David's inventions and original designs, products, tools and appliances have noteworthy pedigree, and have been marketed by and under the sterling brand names of Sears®, Black & Decker®, RadioShack®, Motorola®, Stanley Tools, Snap-On Tools®, Weller®, Rubbermaid®, CooperTools®, Holmes Hardware, Hakko®, Ungar®, Farmer Brothers® and Brewmatic®.

-Any electronics catalog of soldering equipment, tools and products today reflects David's long and enduring influence on the printed circuit board industry world-wide.
+Any electronics catalog of soldering equipment, tools and products today reflects David's acknowledged and still enduring influence on the printed circuit board industry world-wide.
+Indeed, the successful implementation of the miniaturization of electronic components and their adaptation within labs by design engineers is, in part, attributable to David.

 David holds many patents (both utility and design) in North America, the European Union, Japan and around the world.
 His patented inventions have been cited as prior art by firms from IBM to Mitsubishi.
 He has authored technical articles for international journals, and routinely speaks to electronic professional societies.